vcwild/nested-regmodels/README.md

     manual transmission is proven to be better for heavier vehicles.

   - Manual vehicles mpg decrease rate (slope) is less inclined.
-Meaning that lighter and less weighted vehicles do more miles per gallon.
+Meaning that manual light weighted vehicles do more miles per gallon.

 <!-- end list -->